spraakbanken/communication/README.md

 For our logo we used the Light weight.
 The slogan is set in Medium weight.

-Licence for Jost*: SIL open font license
+License for Jost*: SIL open font license

 ## Colors
 Our main color is Orange.
 Our orange is defined as: